2 Model specification

 2.5.1 Special handling for double, int, bool

-When variables of the type double, int, and bool are declared and initialized in $PREAMBLE, $MAIN, $ODE, $TABLE, mrgsolve will detect those declarations, and modify the code so that the variables are actually declared once in $GLOBAL not in $MAIN, $ODE, or $TABLE.
+When variables of the type double, int, and bool are declared and initialized in $PREAMBLE, $MAIN, $ODE, $TABLE or $EVENT, mrgsolve will detect those declarations, and modify the code so that the variables are actually declared once in $GLOBAL not in $MAIN, $ODE, or $TABLE.
 This is done so that variables declared in one code block (e.g. $MAIN) can be read and modified in another code block (e.g. $TABLE).

 For example, in the following code: